MESH-Research/elasticpress-buddypress/README.md

 Initial setup:

-Activate these plugins:
+Install & activate these plugins:
     elasticpress
     elasticpress-buddypress

-( debug-bar-elasticpress, if you have it - recommended )
+    debug-bar-elasticpress ( if you use debug-bar - recommended )

 Index posts: